Ryderjj89/esv-bible/README.md

 # ESV Bible Markdown

-A Docker-based web service for serving the ESV Bible in Markdown format.
+A Docker-based web service for serving the ESV Bible in Markdown format with chapter-by-chapter organization.

 ## Features

-- Complete ESV Bible text in Markdown format
+- Complete ESV Bible text in Markdown format from [lguenth/mdbible](https://github.com/lguenth/mdbible)
+- Organized by book and chapter for easy navigation
 - Docker containerized for easy deployment
 - RESTful API for accessing Bible content
+- Persistent volume storage for Bible data
 - Optimized for remote hosting

 ## Setup

 1. Clone this repository
-2. Place ESV Bible Markdown files in the `bible-data` directory
+2. The ESV Bible data will be automatically downloaded during Docker build from the GitHub repository
 3. Run `docker-compose up --build`

 ## Usage